Limones-07/theme-manager/docs/source/configuration/files.rst

 environment variables `$XDG_CONFIG_HOME` and `$XDG_DATA_DIRS` as defined by the `XDG Base Directory Specification`_ [#f1]_.
-If the variables are not defined, `theme-manager` will look for its directories on `$HOME/.config`, `/usr/local/share` and `/usr/share`, in this order.
+If the variables are not defined, `theme-manager` will look for its directories on `$HOME/.config`, `/usr/local/share` and `/usr/share`.

-This order is also the order of priority, so, for example, if two configuration files are found with the **same name** at `$HOME/.config` and at `/usr/local/share`, the first one overrides the second.
+This order is the order of priority, so, for example, if two configuration files are found with the **same name** at `$HOME/.config` and at `/usr/local/share`, the first one overrides the second.
 On the other hand, `theme-manager` will combine what it finds in all three directories, allowing, for example, a theme configuration